Endomorphisms of varieties and Bott vanishing: Bott vanishing for specific classes of varieties

 \begin{thm} Let $X$ be a smooth projective variety of Picard number 1 over an algebraically closed field.
 Let $Y$ be a proper toric variety.
 If there is a separable morphism $Y\to X$, then $X$ is isomorphic to projective space. \end{thm}

 For possible future use, let us show how a special case of Theorem \ref{thm:occhetta} follows from our arguments with Bott vanishing.
-One can also prove a version of Proposition \ref{prop:images} using Achinger-Witaszek-Zdanowicz's results on images of $F$-liftable varieties \cite[Theorem 4.4.1]{AWZ}.
+One can also prove a version of Proposition \ref{prop:images} using Achinger--Witaszek--Zdanowicz's results on images of $F$-liftable varieties \cite[Theorem 4.4.1]{AWZ}.
 For example, they showed that a smooth complex surface that is an image of a proper toric variety must be toric \cite[Theorems 2 and 3]{AWZ}.

 \begin{prop} Let $X$ be a smooth projective threefold of Picard number 1 over an algebraically closed field $k$.
 Let $Y$ be a proper toric variety of the same dimension.
 If there is a morphism $Y\to X$ of degree invertible in $k$, then $X$ is isomorphic to projective space. \end{prop} \begin{proof} Let $Y\to Y'\to X$ be the Stein factorization.
-Replacing $Y$ by $Y'$, we may assume that $f$ is finite and $Y$ is a normal toric variety, by \cite[Theorem 1.1]{Tanaka(toric)}.
+Replacing $Y$ by $Y'$, we may assume that $f$ is finite and $Y$ is a normal toric variety, by \cite[Proposition 2.7]{Tanaka-kv}.

 Let $A$ be an ample Cartier divisor on $X$, and fix $i>0$ and $j\geq 0$.
 By the same proof as in Proposition \ref{prop:degree bound} (pushing forward differential forms), we have a split injection

 where $\Omega^{[j]}_Y$ is the sheaf of reflexive differentials, $(\Omega_Y^j)^{**}$.
 Since $f^*A$ is ample, Bott vanishing for toric varieties gives that the group on the right is zero, and so the group on the left is zero.
 That is, $X$ satisfies Bott vanishing.